mucommander/mucommander/PLAN.md

 ### Phase 5 — Code-level security fixes (one PR)

-Maps 1:1 to `SECURITY_REVIEW.md` §5:
+Maps 1:1 to `SECURITY_REVIEW.md` §5 — except item 2 (XOR cipher
+replacement) which is split into a dedicated **Phase 12** because keychain integration requires JNA bindings to macOS Security.framework and Linux libsecret plus a passphrase-derived AES-GCM fallback plus on-first-run migration logic — too much for a single security-fix PR that's otherwise mechanical.

 1. Add a CI **grep gate** that fails the build if `setDefaultSSLSocketFactory` or `setDefaultHostnameVerifier` reappear in the tree (the actual call sites died in Phase 1 with the HTTP bundle).
-2. Replace `XORCipher`-based credential storage with **OS keychain** integration (macOS Keychain via JNA `Security.framework`; Linux libsecret via JNA).
-Fall back to a passphrase-derived AES-GCM blob when no keychain is available.
-Migrate any legacy `XORCipher`-protected `credentials.xml` once on first run, then delete the field.
+2. *(deferred to Phase 12)* Replace `XORCipher`-based credential storage with OS keychain integration.
 3. **XXE-harden** the 9 SAX entry points (theme, bookmarks, action keymap, toolbar, command bar, association, command, credentials, configuration): set `FEATURE_SECURE_PROCESSING=true` and `disallow-doctype-decl=true`.
 Add a small test asserting `<!DOCTYPE>` → throws.
 4. Refactor `KdeConfig.exec(String + key)` to `ProcessBuilder(List.of(...))`.

-**Exit criteria**: no Critical / High items remain in `SECURITY_REVIEW.md` §5 against the current code.
+**Exit criteria**: items 1, 3, 4 done.
+Item 2 lives in Phase 12.

 ### Phase 6 — Rename to `barebones-commander`